-32We can also examine changes to population ratios and skill premia across cities.
+&lt;sup>32We can also examine changes to employment ratios and skill premia across cities.
 These closely track changes to population so that the maps do not qualitatively differ from that presented here on total population changes.

-33Surrounding areas grow because although trade costs are very high, they are not infinite.
+&lt;sup>33Surrounding areas grow because although trade costs are very high, they are not infinite.

-$^{^{34}}$ Locations are only included in this table if their total population of high school graduates and 4-year college degree is greater than 300,000 in the data.
+$^{34}$ Locations are only included in this table if their total population of high school graduates and 4-year college degree is greater than 300,000 in the data.